Quaternionic Pole Placement via Companion Forms and the Ackermann Formula: Companion Form and Companion Polynomial

-\begin{Rem} Throughout this note, we adopt the \emph{lower} controllable companion form.
-Other orientations—upper, right, or left—are equivalent; using any of them leads to the same results (up to the obvious permutation/similarity).
-In particular, the \emph{companion polynomial} is independent of the chosen orientation: all companion forms yield the same monic polynomial. \end{Rem}
+where $\left[-a_0,\dots,-a_{n-1}\right]$ is the last row of $A_c$. \end{Def} \begin{Rem} Throughout this note, we adopt the \emph{lower} controllable companion form.
+Other orientations are related by permutation similarity, and therefore yield the same right spectrum.
+In this paper we fix the lower orientation, which uniquely determines the associated companion polynomial for a controllable pair. \end{Rem} \begin{The}[\emph{Right zeros form the right spectrum of $A$}] Let $(A,B)$ be a controllable quaternionic pair and $a(\lambda)$ be its quaternionic companion polynomial.
+Then \begin{enumerate}[leftmargin=*,noitemsep] \item If $\lambda\in\HH$ is a right zero of $a(\lambda),$ then $\lambda$ is also a right eigenvalue of $A.$ \item Consequently,

-\end{Def} \begin{The}[\emph{Right zeros form the right spectrum of $A$}] Let $(A,B)$ be a controllable quaternionic pair and $a(\lambda)$ be its quaternionic companion polynomial.
-Then \begin{enumerate}[leftmargin=*,noitemsep] \item If $\lambda\in\HH$ is a right zero of $a(\lambda),$ then $\lambda$ is also a right eigenvalue of $A.$ \item Consequently, $\sigma_\err(A)=\bigcup_i [\lambda_i]$, where $\{\lambda_i\}$ is the multiset of (not necessarily distinct) right zeros of $a$. \item Every left zero $\mu$ of $a$ (under left evaluation) is a right eigenvalue of $A$. \end{enumerate} \end{The} \begin{proof} Since \(A\) is similar to \(A_c\), they share the right spectrum; the claims follow from Theorem \ref{ThAcBcroots}. \end{proof} \begin{Rem} Hence, the companion polynomial shares some properties of the minimal/characteristic polynomial even in quaternions, but not all!
+\item Every left zero $\mu$ of $a$ (under left evaluation) is a right eigenvalue of $A$. \end{enumerate} \end{The} \begin{proof} Since \(A\) is similar to \(A_c\), they share the right spectrum; the claims follow from Theorem \ref{ThAcBcroots}. \end{proof} \begin{Rem} Hence, the companion polynomial shares some properties of the minimal/characteristic polynomial even in quaternions, but not all!
 In particular, it \emph{does not} annihilate $A$ in general; it only annihilates its companion form $A_c$.
-Hence $a(A_c)= 0$ but, in general, $a(A)\neq 0.$ \end{Rem} \begin{Rem} Having associated a companion polynomial to a controllable pair $(A,B)$, we may---when $A$ is cyclic---also speak of a companion polynomial of $A$.
-This polynomial is not intrinsic to $A$: different cyclic choices of $B$ generally produce different polynomials.
-Nevertheless, their right zeros agree at the level of quaternionic similarity classes: for every such $B$, the right zeros of the associated companion polynomial form the same multiset of conjugacy classes, namely the right spectrum of $A$.
-By contrast, once a specific pair $(A,B)$ is fixed, the lower companion realization is unique, and therefore the polynomial attached to that pair---equivalently, to its $A_c$---is unique. \end{Rem}
+Hence \(a(A_c)_{\err}=0\) but, in general, \(a(A)_{\err}\neq 0\). \end{Rem} \begin{Rem} For a fixed controllable pair \((A,B)\), the associated lower companion realization is unique, and therefore so is its monic companion polynomial.
+When \(A\) is cyclic, one may also speak informally of a companion polynomial of \(A\), but this polynomial is not intrinsic to \(A\) alone: different cyclic choices of \(B\) generally produce different companion polynomials.
+What is invariant is the set of similarity classes determined by their right zeros, namely the right spectrum \(\sigma_\err(A)\). \end{Rem}